 In this month of holidays and family gatherings, many of us are grateful to be with our loved ones.
-And some of us are longing to be with loved ones who are gone.
+Some of us long to be with loved ones who are gone.

 In March of this year, my dear friend Terry Campbell passed away at the ripe young age of 68.
 A poet and an actor, Terry was as sweet and soulful as they come.
 He was, as his obituary so aptly stated, “a fine governor of thought and language, inspiring depth in sharing.”